 These laws also make it illegal for an employer to retaliate against employees for challenging discriminatory practices.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your gender, your employer cannot discipline or fire you because of your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

-You may not be an at-will employee if you have an employment contract promising you job security.
+You might not be an at-will employee if you have an employment contract promising you job security.
 In Alabama, an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your employer doesn't make express promises, but acts in a way that seems to promise job security.
 For example, if your employer makes comments about you having a "long future at the company as long as you perform well," that may create an implied contract.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

+Under federal law, employers are prohibited from firing or taking other negative actions against employees who assert their rights under the wage laws.
 In general, Alabama follows the federal rules regarding minimum wage and overtime.
-Employees must be paid at least $7.25 an hour and must be paid time and a half for any hours worked in excess of 40 per week.
-Under federal law, employers are prohibited from firing or taking other negative action against employees who assert their rights under the wage laws.
+Employees must be paid at least $7.25 an hour, and hourly workers must be paid time and a half for any hours worked in excess of 40 per week.